dtsbourg/Pebble-Gare/README.md

 A Pebble App for finding out when the next metro is in Lausanne.

-###Lots of work left to do !
+###Work left to do !

 ## What is up now :
 * connect to the api to retrieve the next metro on line M1
 * sent the data off to Pebble
 * Basic Display
+* Parsing of data
+* Select your direction
+* Shows the two next metros

 ##What needs to be done
-* select direction
-* switch directions
-* location control to tell the app where you're taking the metro
+* Geolocalisation to know where the closest metro stop is
 * UI